openssl/general-policies/policies/committer-policy.md

 urgent_ label.

-The use of the _severity: urgent_ label should be limited to contexts where the breakage is within the CI (including buildbot) within the last 72 hours and the change is straight forward.
+The use of the _severity: urgent_ label should be limited to contexts where the breakage of the CI builds and tests (including buildbot) happened within the last 72 hours and the change is straightforward.

 Contributors without commit rights cannot formally approve patches but are nevertheless welcome to comment on submissions and do technical